ValueInMotion/value-in-motion-agent/README.md

 ---

-## 2. The Philosophy: Engineering Revenue
+## 2. The Philosophy: Lean Customer Success Flow of Work
-Traditional Customer Success health scores are **lagging indicators**—they tell you a customer is unhappy only after the damage is done.
-Value-in-Motion™ shifts the paradigm by treating CS as an **engineering problem** rather than a relationship management task.

-By applying **Lean Manufacturing Principles** to SaaS telemetry, we identify and eliminate "waste" in the customer journey before it manifests as churn.
+We apply **Lean Principles** to SaaS telemetry to identify "waste" Muda before it becomes churn.

 | Lean Principle | In SaaS Terms | The Agentic Response |
 | :--- | :--- | :--- |